Orbitale/SvelteAdmin/README.md

 Voilà!

-Well, your Crud is not totally ready, because it needs two more things: being rendered, and fetching the **real** data.
+Well, your Crud is not totally ready, because it needs two more actions: being rendered, and fetching the **real** data.

 About the "fetching" part, we will leave this for below chapters.